bbilly1/yt-playlist-to-album/README.md

 main.py <playlist-id>
 ```

+This uses the free [musicbrainz.org](https://musicbrainz.org) API to validate and gather metadata information.

-You will get prompted to enter the `Artist` and `Year`, the playlist title will become the Album, track title will be the video title, cover art will be the video thumbnail of the first video in the playlist.
+When in doubt, you'll get prompted to manually enter the `Artist` name, the playlist title will become the Album, track title will be the video title, cover art will be the video thumbnail of the first video in the playlist.